VascoYebra/Projects/README.md

   ([https://public.tableau.com/app/profile/vasco.cruz/viz/VisualAnalyticsV10/Dashboard1?publish=yes](https://public.tableau.com/app/profile/vasco.cruz/viz/VisualAnalyticsV10/Dashboard1?publish=yes)
 )

-  - 💸 EuroCoins -> Simple python script that classifies euro coins based on their circularity.
+  - 💸 EuroCoins -> Simple python script that classifies euro coins based on their circularity and other factors

   - 🚗 PersonsVSCars -> Applying several image modification techniques to a previous recorded video file, to distinguish when a person or a car is on-screen, drawing the trajectory of both